Narmilan-A/Remote-Weed-Detection/README.md

 conda activate <environment_name>
 ```
 After completing these steps, you'll have the required dependencies installed in your conda environment, and you'll be ready to use the resources provided in this repository.
 If you encounter any issues during the setup process, feel free to reach out to us for assistance.

+Under the "conda_packages" folder, you will find two .yml files tailored for different computing environments:

+- **environment_local.yml**: This YAML file contains the configuration for creating a Conda environment suitable for local computing setups.
+It includes the necessary packages and dependencies required to run the project on a local machine.

+- **environment_hpc.yml**: This YAML file contains the configuration for creating a Conda environment optimized for running the project on a High-Performance Computing (HPC) cluster.
+It includes the required packages and dependencies tailored for HPC environments, ensuring efficient execution and utilization of resources.

+These .yml files serve as convenient templates for setting up Conda environments specific to different computing environments, enabling users to easily replicate the project environment according to their needs.

 **For more information**: Refer to the [official documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).